 Succulents are colourful plants that have adapted to growing in dry conditions by storing water in their thick leaves and stems, similar to cactus plants.
-Succulents have become very popular as ornamental plants over the last few years due to their decorative qualities and photogenic nature.
-Instagram and Facebook seem awash with images of succulent and miniature cactus gardens springing from the smallest of containers, it was a photo of tiny succulent plants growing in a sardine can that piqued my interest in them in the first place.
+Succulent plants have become very popular as ornamentals over the last few years due to their decorative qualities and photogenic nature.
+Instagram and Facebook are awash with images of succulent and miniature cactus gardens springing from the smallest of containers.
+It was a photo of tiny succulent plants growing in a sardine can that piqued my interest in them in the first place.
 Their striking frosted blue, green, pink and purple leaves coupled with their unique architectural shapes makes them look amazing in any combination or setting, almost any arrangement of them will form a beautiful living centre piece for any office, windowsill, or table.

 Succulent plants can be grown all year round with little to no maintenance and are perfectly suited to growing indoors on a windowsill.
 Succulents are hardy little plants and generally don't mind if you forget to water them every so often.
 Like Cacti, succulents are drought resistant plants whose leaves and stems have adapted to store water.
 They also love the sun and will be happiest inside sitting on a south facing windowsill in our climate to get the most from what little sunshine there is in the colder months.

 Easy to care for plants like succulent and cactus plants are ideal for brightening up office space, they look great on a desk and provide something colourful and vibrant to look at when screen glare is becoming too much.
 A little oasis on the desk can provide a happy alternative to the usual detritus of the modern work space.
 Whatever your office looks like, whether it's a bright corner office or a cubicle , succulent plants will be able to survive.
 They actually enjoy the dry, warm air of a shared office and are perfectly suited to the long periods of low or no light outside office hours.